-- Apple Cider vingar for Acne Prone skin
+- Apple Cider vinegar for Acne Prone skin

 It’s a good idea to test this on your skin before going for a full mask, to make sure it doesn’t cause irritation.
 Other ingredients I sometimes add includes Turmeric and Activated Charcoal.

 I use Multani Mitti in soap on a regular basis, because it gives a smooth lather and adds the properties of the clay to the soap.
-Its ideal for shaving soaps because the lather becomes very dense and silk like, making it similar to shaving foam (minus the toxins :)).
-Clays also help the scent of essential oil stay in the soap, and then of course add the earthy brown colour.
+Its ideal for shaving soaps because the lather becomes very dense and silk-like, making it similar to shaving foam (minus the toxins :)).
+Clays also help the scent of essential oil stay in the soap, and then, of course, add the earthy brown color.

 Yes, I brush my teeth with it, and I must admit I love it.
 Would never go back to using conventional toothpaste.
 I’ve written an earlier post on my dental routine, including how I make toothpowder.
 You can find the whole post here.
 I will give the recipe here as well.
 It is as follows –

-- 2 tablespoons Multanni Mitti – gentle detoxifying cleanser, rich in minerals
+- 2 tablespoons Multani Mitti – gentle detoxifying cleanser, rich in minerals

 - 1 tablespoon baking soda – mild abrasive polish that removes stains from teeth

-- 1/2 teaspoon grinded cloves – – for flavour and gum health
+- 1/2 teaspoon ground cloves – – for flavor and gum health

-- 1 teaspoon cinnamon – for flavour and gum health
+- 1 teaspoon cinnamon – for flavor and gum health

 - 1 1/2 teaspoon stevia – to sweeten the taste